Tagmarshal CEO Bodo Sieber Thinks New Pace-of-Play Policy Will Have Far-Reaching Ramifications

 Rather than encouraging its players to speed up, the Tour is making it easier for them to slow down.
 Fines, if they’re ever imposed, will be reduced from $50,000 to $10,000 for “bad times” and from $10,000 to $5,000 for “excessive shot times.”
 Not exactly a major financial hardship for athletes whose average earnings in 2024 were $1.978 million.

 Yes, the PGA Tour is owned by the players and has a responsibility to serve their interests.
 But it also has a responsibility to all golfers to help grow the game, which has been happening of late by making it more inclusive.
-These policies contradict all notions of inclusiveness.
+These policies seem to contradict all notions of inclusivity.

-The worst message, however, is that not only is slow play allowable, it is unfixable.
-That’s just wrong.
-My company, Tagmarshal, is just one of many offering software and other means of tracking every player on a golf course, thereby providing hard data that has proven to be the most effective way of speeding up play by showing players how slow they are and their effect on others.
+The worst message, however, is that not only is slow play allowable, but that it is unfixable.
+That’s simply wrong.
+Our company, Tagmarshal, is just one of many offering software and other technology means of tracking every player on a golf course, thereby providing hard data that has proven to be the most effective way of speeding up play by showing players how slow they are and their effect on others.
+This is not an opinion—it is backed by 10 billion data points collected from 75 million rounds of golf, tracked at over 600 facilities, including Pinehurst, Baltusrol, Erin Hills, Hazeltine, Bandon Dunes and Country Club at Castle Pines.

 The PGA Tour has never been shy about adopting technology.
 It already compiles reams of data on players, shots, and scoring.
 It just chooses to use much of it to promulgate gambling.